 Biodiesel Feedstocks – Palm Oil & Perilla Seed Oil

 This deeper look into biodiesel feedstock includes one that is very controversial – palm oil.
-In addition, we will also be covering perilla seed oil as we continue our look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+We will also be covering perilla seed oil as we continue our look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
 Read more about the feedstocks we have examined in the past.

 Palm oil is produced from the fruit of oil palms such as the American oil palm Elaeis oleifera, the maripa palm Attalea maripa, and most commonly the African oil palm Elaeis guineensis which is originally native to the area between Angola and the Gambia.
 This plant is different than the coconut oil that that comes from Cocos nucifera.
 (Read here for more information about coconut oil as a feedstock.)
 The E. guineensis can grow between 60 – 90 feet high with a single stemmed palm tree.
 Fruits are ovoid-oblong drupes, ¾ inch –2 inches long, tightly packed in large bunches with 1000–3000 fruits (Source).